ArpitKadam/Remix-EtheriumIDE/README.txt

-REMIX DEFAULT WORKSPACE

-Remix default workspace is present when:
-i.
-Remix loads for the very first time ii.
-A new workspace is created with 'Default' template iii.
-There are no files existing in the File Explorer

-This workspace contains 3 directories:

-1. 'contracts': Holds three contracts with increasing levels of complexity.
-2. 'scripts': Contains four typescript files to deploy a contract.
-It is explained below.
-3. 'tests': Contains one Solidity test file for 'Ballot' contract & one JS test file for 'Storage' contract.

-SCRIPTS

-The 'scripts' folder has four typescript files which help to deploy the 'Storage' contract using 'web3.js' and 'ethers.js' libraries.
+# Remix-EthereumIDE Solidity Learning Repository

+This repository contains various files and contracts I am working on while learning Solidity using the Remix-EthereumIDE.

+## Project Structure

+- `.deps` - Directory containing dependency files used in the project.
+- `.states` - Stores state information for the Remix environment.
+- `contracts` - Contains the Solidity smart contracts of varying complexity that I'm developing.
+- `scripts` - Includes TypeScript files for deploying contracts using `web3.js` and `ethers.js`.
+  - `deploy_with_ethers.ts` - Script to deploy a contract using `ethers.js`.
+  - `deploy_with_web3.ts` - Script to deploy a contract using `web3.js`.
+- `tests` - Contains test files for contract validation.
+  - Mocha-Chai unit tests for the `Storage` contract.
+  - JS tests for the `Storage` contract.
+- `.prettierrc.json` - Configuration file for Prettier to format Solidity code.
+- `README.txt` - This README file explaining the project structure.

+## How to Use

+### Scripts

-For the deployment of any other contract, just update the contract name from 'Storage' to the desired contract and provide constructor arguments accordingly in the file `deploy_with_ethers.ts` or  `deploy_with_web3.ts`
+The `scripts` folder contains TypeScript files used for deploying the `Storage` contract.
+To deploy any other contract, simply update the contract name and constructor arguments in `deploy_with_ethers.ts` or `deploy_with_web3.ts`.

-In the 'tests' folder there is a script containing Mocha-Chai unit tests for 'Storage' contract.

-To run a script, right click on file name in the file explorer and click 'Run'.
-Remember, Solidity file must already be compiled.
+To run a script:
+1. Ensure that the Solidity file is compiled.
+2. Right-click on the desired script in the Remix file explorer.
+3. Click `Run`.
-Output from script will appear in remix terminal.
+4. Output will be displayed in the Remix terminal.

-Please note, require/import is supported in a limited manner for Remix supported modules.
-For now, modules supported by Remix are ethers, web3, swarmgw, chai, multihashes, remix and hardhat only for hardhat.ethers object/plugin.
-For unsupported modules, an error like this will be thrown: '<module_name> module require is not supported by Remix IDE' will be shown.
+### Testing

+The `tests` folder contains test scripts for Solidity contracts.
+To run the tests:
+1. Ensure the relevant Solidity contract is compiled.
+2. Run the test files using the Remix test runner or use Mocha-Chai framework for unit testing.

+### Dependencies

+Remix supports the following modules for deployment and testing:
+- `ethers`, `web3`, `swarmgw`, `chai`, `multihashes`, `remix`, and `hardhat` (for Hardhat plugin).

+Unsupported modules will throw errors indicating the issue.

+## License

+This project is licensed under the MIT License.